schiefen12/fireseg_research/README.md

 ![](Images/Result-Table.png)

 ## Usage
-This project is set up as a Jupyter Notebook and all the necessary modules and functions are defined within the notebook.
+This project is set up as a IPython Notebook and all the necessary modules and functions are defined within the notebook.

-To run the notebook:
-1. Clone the repository.
-2. Install the necessary dependencies from the `requirements.txt` file.
-3. Run the notebook

 ## Repository Structure
     .